 The majority of the acid deposition occurs in the eastern United States.
-In March 2005, EPA issued the Clean Air Interstate Rule (CAIR), which places caps on emissions for sulfur dioxide and nitrogen dioxides for the eastern United States.
+In March 2005, EPA issued the Clean Air Interstate Rule (CAIR), which will reduce emissions from power plants for sulfur dioxide and nitrogen dioxides through a cap and trade program in 28 states through out the eastern United States.
 It is expected that CAIR will reduce sulfur dioxide emissions by more than 70 percent and nitrogen oxides emissions by more than 60 percent from the 2003 emission levels (USEPA 2005c).
 Because the pollution is highly mobile in the atmosphere, reductions based on CAIR in West Virginia, Ohio, and Pennsylvania will likely improve the quality of precipitation in the TMDL watersheds.